 Let’s take a look at how Red Canary observes the compromise and misuse of administrator credentials.
 Then, we’ll share some tips on how to detect and prevent admin account abuse and credential theft.

-The Purloined Credentials: A Tale from the Security Operations Center
+The Purloined Credentials: A Tale from the Cyber Incident Response Team

 A Red Canary customer recently participated in a rather loud and effective red team engagement.
 Our security analysts began detecting odd activity one night with the execution of two suspicious binaries, one of which behaved like a web proxy.

 Our analysts noted the first binary, svchost.exe, executing from an odd location.
 This process usually doesn’t live in the “inetsrv” folder, because that folder holds binaries related to Windows IIS web servers.
 In addition, the binary didn’t possess any of the signing or other metadata properties we usually see with Windows processes.
 Next, it spawned another suspicious binary that masqueraded as a Windows process, this time the WMI Provider Host (wmiprvse.exe).